Lyu-04/sda_group1/README.md

 - `linear_assumption_tests.py`
   - Provides diagnostics used by the main scripts to check linear model assumptions
-- `scripts/regresion anlysis` - where is 3 files, main one 'regression_tornado.py' is there we tried to forecast tornadoes, calculated probabilities of tornado happening based on weather data, calculated expected fataliies based on weather data.
-Other two files are for tuning parameters.
+- `scripts/regresion_anlysis/regression_tornado.py` -  we tried to forecast tornadoes, calculated probabilities of tornado happening and calculated expected fataliies based on weather data.
 ## Plots

 Generated figures are saved into subfolders under `plots/`: